PEZ/rn-rf-shadow/README.md

 $ npm install -g expo-cli
 $ yarn
 $ shadow-cljs watch app
 # wait for first compile to finish or expo gets confused
+# on another terminal tab/window:
 $ yarn start
 ```

-## React Native Web support
-For expo-web (react-native-web):
-1. run `yarn` to install dependencies (if you have not aleady done so)
-1. run `shadow-cljs watch app` and wait for it to complete the build
+This will run Expo DevTools at http://localhost:19002/

+To run the app in browser using expo-web (react-native-web), press `w` in the same terminal after expo devtools is started.
+This should open the app automatically on your browser after the web version is built.
+If it does not open automatically, open http://localhost:19006/ manually on your browser.

-1. use one of the following to run the app:
+Note that you can also run the following instead of `yarn start` to run the app in browser:
    ```
    # same as expo start --web
    $ yarn web